DavidBr89/Tickle/README.md

 TICKLE playground for our Project

 ### Todo
-* CardCreator everything
+* integrate CardCreator into mapview
+* fix powerscale in cardgrid
 * Server side
-* Card components
-* fix mapgl css
-* weird map click event handlers (works right now by filtering the events in reducer)
+* add selectedCard Marker

 * Fork and clone the project: